riyaa-parmar/SQL-Projects/README.md

-# 📊 SQL Project 1 – Customer Database Management System
+# 📊 SQL Projects Repository

-## 📌 Project Description
+## 📌 Overview
-This project demonstrates the creation and management of a **Customer Database System using SQL**.
-It covers essential SQL operations such as database creation, table creation, data insertion, updating records, and data manipulation.
+This repository contains **SQL projects** that demonstrate database design, data manipulation, and real-world problem-solving using SQL.

-The project is designed to help beginners understand how real-world database systems work.
+The projects focus on core concepts such as CRUD operations and relational database management.

 ---